 Hydraulic structures in the Lunan include a complex of sluice gates and a delivery canal (or "lade") for a restored water mill downstream of Balgavies Loch which artificially control water levels (see Figure 2).
-Concern has been raised that the existing hydraulic structures are partly responsible for periodic flooding upstream of the lade.
+Concern has been raised, eg. by some upstream riparian owners, that the existing hydraulic structures are partly responsible for periodic flooding upstream of the lade.